-Readly is a digital subscription service that lets customers have unlimited access to approximately 5,000 national and international magazines - all in one app.
+Readly is a digital subscription service that lets customers have unlimited access to approximately 7,500 national and international magazines and newspapers - all in one app.

-Our purpose is to bring the magic of magazines into the future, enabling the discovery and survival of quality content.
-Through this we aim to maximise our positive impact on society and create value for all our stakeholders - subscribers, publishers, partners, shareholders, employees, the society and the environment.
+Our purpose is to bring inspiration and insight into people's daily lives and unlock meaningful moments of relaxation.
+Through this we aim to create value for all our stakeholders - subscribers, publishers, partners, shareholders, employees, the society and the environment.

-We have taken upon us to lead the digital transformation of the magazine industry and want to combine it with environmental responsibility.
+We have taken it upon us to lead the digital transformation of the magazine industry, and we want to combine it with environmental responsibility.
 This study outlines the climate impact of reading digital magazines on Readly and what we as a business can do to lower the carbon footprint as digital reading on Readly increases.

-Our recent user survey shows a substantial degree of climate consciousness and high interest for the positive effect of digital reading among our subscribers.
-More than 6 out of 10 think that digital magazine reading is sustainable and good for the environment.
-And as many as one fourth of the respondents reported that saving paper was a motive for trying Readly.
+Our recent user survey shows a substantial degree of climate consciousness and a high interest for the positive effect of digital reading among our subscribers.
+In our global survey 6 out of 10 respondents across Europe said that it is important to them that their reading habits are as climate friendly as possible.
 The research conducted by Ethos International on our behalf confirms that digital reading is a climate friendly alternative to the print equivalent.

-Readly has partnered up with 900 publishers worldwide, and we collaborate with many companies in different sectors such as telcos, travel, food and finance.
+Readly has partnered up with 1,200 publishers worldwide, and we collaborate with many companies in different sectors such as telcos, travel, food and finance.
 Many industries are trying to reshape their business models, products and services as quickly as possible in order to lower their climate impact and contribute to a sustainable future.
 In many cases digitalisation is part of that process.
 With this calculation we can provide insights about sources of carbon emissions coming from digital reading and statistics to support the argument that digital reading is a climate-friendly way of consuming magazines.

 Last but not least, the study is valuable for everyone working for Readly.
-Many colleagues have joined us because they want to make a positive difference through their work.
-Now we can start using the insights from this study for future business decisions and reporting.
+Many colleagues have joined us because they want to make a positive impact through their work.
+We now use the insights from this study for future business decisions and reporting.
 Managing our environmental impact and fulfilling our responsibilities to the planet is important to us.

 We look forward to receiving any input from all of you who read this report and to discuss further measures to increase digital readership and thereby contribute to a more sustainable future, not only from a climate perspective, but also from a societal point of view.
-During 2020 about 99 million magazines were read on our platform - content that among many things enhances civil engagement, nourishes an open and critical mind, sparks creativity and is both educational and entertaining.
-The magic of magazines!
+During 2021 about 120 million magazines were read on our platform - content that among many things enhances civil engagement, nourishes an open and critical mind, sparks creativity and is both educational and entertaining.

-/ Maria Hedengren, CEO Readly
+/ Mats Brandt, interim CEO Readly